 Impairment in respect of loans and advances are based on management's assessment of the degree of possible losses of the loans and advances, and subject to the minimum impairment prescribed in NRB Directives.
-Impairment is charged for possible losses on loans and advances including bills purchased at 1% to 100% based on classification of loans and advances, overdraft and bills purchased in accordance with NRB directives, which is principally based on the overdue criteria of the receivables.
+Impairment is charged for possible losses on loans and advances including bills purchased at 1% to 100% on the basis of classification of loans and advances, overdraft and bills purchased in accordance with NRB directives, which is principally based on the overdue criteria of the receivables.